 rr:column rdfs:range xsd:string .

 This property specifies the object value component of the RDFTermMap instance.
-Specifically, the column name of the logical table that will be used for obtaining the object value.
+Specifically, the column name of the table that will be used for obtaining the object value.
 In the following example, the dname column of the logical table defined using the DEPT table is specified as the source for the object component of an RDFTermMap instance and using rr:property, these objects are associated with the propery dept:name.

 [] rr:property dept:name;